Although often confused with the Persian, the Turkish Angora has a very different face structure, body type, and temperament.

-Turkish Angora kittens may cost anywhere from several hundred dollars for pet quality to several thousand for show quality.
+Turkish Angora kittens usually cost anywhere from $900 to $1,500 or more (prices vary based on whether kittens are classified as show or pet quality, markings, bloodlines, and other factors).
 Blue-eyed or odd-eyed Turkish Angoras with pure white fur tend to sell at the highest prices, unless they are deaf, in which case the price drops significantly.
-A retired adult show cat or breeding cat may be obtained for $50-$400.
+A retired adult show cat or breeding cat can sometimes be adopted for a lower price.

 - Diaz, J.M. (n.d.).
 “The Turkish Angora.”
 Fanciers.com.